vitalis0itu/standings-simulator/README.md

 # Standings simulator
 This python3 program runs given number of simulations and outputs "probabilities" for each given team for each ranking.
-We assume that all teams are equally strong but probability for a tie is given by user.
 ## Output
 Output is a table of ranking occurrence percentages in simulations.
 ```